changesets/changesets/.changeset/green-flies-ring.md

 "@changesets/assemble-release-plan": minor
 ---

-Only bump dependents which depend on the given dependency as a peerDependency
+Only bump peer dependents when the peer dependency is out of range.

 If you want to restore the old behaviour, you should change your peerDependencies from using a caret(`^`) to a tilde(`~`)